 - 1. What is a motion for reconsideration in Colorado?

-- 3. What are the grounds for a motion for reconsideration in Colorado?
+- 3. What are the grounds for a motion for a petition?

-- 5. When do I file a motion for reconsideration in Colorado?
+- 5. When do I bring the motion?

-- 6. What happens if my motion for reconsideration is granted?
+- 6. What happens if the motion is granted?

-- 7. What happens if my motion for reconsideration is denied?
+- 7. What happens if the motion is denied?

-- 8. Can the judge increase my sentence if I file a motion for reconsideration?
+- 8. Can the judge increase my sentence?

 Under Colorado Rule 35(b), a motion for reconsideration is when defendants who have been convicted of and sentenced for a crime ask the court to lessen the sentence.1 Denver criminal defense attorney Michael Becker provides an illustration: